 - nausea, stomach pain, diarrhea, upset stomach;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about fluconazole?
+What is the most important information I should know about fluconazole (Diflucan)?

 Tell your doctor about all your current medicines and any you start or stop using.
 Many drugs can interact, and some drugs should not be used together.

-What should I discuss with my healthcare provider before taking fluconazole?
+What should I discuss with my healthcare provider before taking fluconazole (Diflucan)?

 You should not use fluconazole if you are allergic to it.

-Some medicines can cause unwanted or dangerous effects when used with fluconazole.
+Many drugs can interact and cause dangerous effects.
+Some drugs should not be used together with fluconazole.
 Your doctor may change your treatment plan if you also use: